GridSpace/grid-apps/notes.md

 * optimize away topo generation (for z hop/move) when part is flat
 * add imperial / metric units switch in (future) global config options
 * add option to spiral in vs out (optimal tool life) vs mixed (optimal path)
-* pocket order should consider distance as well as size
 * ease-in and ease-out especially on tab cut-out start/stop
 * import options: unify bodies.
 * milling order option: by operation or by part